 - The Importance of LGBT Awareness

-In conjunction with the retreat, Duane Morris holds its annual George B. Vashon Lecture.
-In 2018, the firm presented the panel discussion, " From Lean In to Time’s Up – The Corporate and Legal Landscape for Women."
+For the 2018 Vashon lecture, the firm presented the panel discussion, " From Lean In to Time’s Up – The Corporate and Legal Landscape for Women."
 With introductory remarks by Duane Morris Chairman and CEO Matthew A. Taylor, the keynote speech by Stephanie Scharf, Chair of the ABA Commission on Women in the Profession and Joseph K. West serving as moderator, the panel featured Deborah DeHaas, Vice Chairman and National Managing Partner, Deloitte; Sandra A. Jeskie, Partner and Women’s Impact Network for Success (WINS) Chair, Duane Morris LLP; Deborah Elam, Retired Chief Diversity Officer and President of the GE Foundation, General Electric Company; and Stephanie Scharf.

 The 2017 retreat was held on May 6 and featured the theme of “Diversity and Inclusion: New Approaches for a New Era.”
 Mark Roellig, Chief Technology and Administrative Officer at Massachusetts Mutual Life Insurance Company, gave the keynote speech on “The Value of Inclusion: Client Expectations, Firm Responsibilities.”
 For the 2017 George Vashon Lecture, the firm presented the panel discussion, "Diversity and Inclusion in the Judiciary – A View From the Bench."
 With introductory remarks by Cyndie M. Chang and Joseph K. West serving as moderator, the panel featured Judge Theodore McKee, U.S. Court of Appeals for the Third Circuit, Judge Luis Felipe Restrepo, U.S. Court of Appeals for the Third Circuit, Chief Judge Solomon Oliver, Jr., U.S. District Court for the Northern District of Ohio and Judge Nannette Jolivette Brown, U.S. District Court for the Eastern District of Louisiana.